voschezang/coding-handbook/goals-planning-strategy.md

 >  Separate goals from dreams

 A template for a one-pager roadmap.
 This can be complemented with external sources.
+Note the similarity to the "Now Next Later" roadmap.

 1. A mission or vision.
 A perfect outcome.
 2. North star goal.
 A great outcome.
 The minimum investment you want to make.
 This takes in cost and time constraints.